ctschroeder/tutorials/basic-wp-setup.md

 To get to your dashboard, you go to your domain with /wp-admin/ tacked on to the end.
 So if your OU Create (sub)domain is imsocool.oucreate.com, you would go to https://imsocool.oucreate.com/wp-admin/

+OU has a [guide to general settings](https://sites.create.ou.edu/guides/2021/08/27/wordpress-settings/) on your dashboard if you want more info

 ### 2. Title

 Go to Settings > General on your dashboard.
 Once you’re on the General Settings page, you can give your blog any title you want.
 You can also give your blog a tagline, which can be a short description of the blog.